sam-b02/image-evolution-algorithm/README.md

 # Video Evolution Algorithm

 This project implements an **image evolution algorithm** that recreates a source video iteratively adding randomly generated shapes to a blank canvas.
 The algorithm refines the canvas step by step, improving its similarity to the each video frame over time.
+This version of the algorithm also does not have subdivided lines that the image version does.

 ## Features